Visiting Bhushi Dam Lonavala in Monsoon 2026: What to Know Before You Go

 Bhushi Dam can be a lively spot, but be mindful of others around you.
 Avoid heated arguments and respect the space for a better experience for everyone.

-Bhushi Dam Lonavala is a must-visit destination, especially during the monsoon season when the dam overflows and transforms into a lively spot for both locals and tourists.
+Bhushi Dam Lonavala is one of the must-visit places in Lonavala, especially during the monsoon season when the dam overflows and transforms into a lively spot for both locals and tourists.

 While it may not be a traditional waterfall, the cascading water down the stone steps offers a unique and photogenic experience.